A 7-Day Spring Adventure in Japan

 (The land of my favorites: Yamazaki, Hibiki & much more)

-We just returned from a 7-day trip to Japan, and wow — what a ride!
-From the buzz of Tokyo to the serene gardens of Kyoto, and the peaceful deers of Nara to the mighty Osaka Castle — we packed in a lot, and every moment was worth it.
+We just returned from a 7-day trip to Japan, and what a ride it was!
+From the electric buzz of Tokyo to the tranquil gardens of Kyoto, from the gentle deer of Nara to the imposing Osaka Castle — we packed our days full, and every moment was unforgettable.

 Miyashita Park in Tokyo with neon lights and urban landscape